grafana/grafana/docs/sources/panels/transformations/types-options.md

 ## Labels to fields

 This transformation changes time series results that include labels or tags into to a table structure where each label keys and values are included in the table result.
-The labels can be displayed either as columns or as row values
+The labels can be displayed either as columns or as row values.

 Given a query result of two time series: